CUBRID/cubrid-manual/en/ha.rst

 Replication rebuilding is required in CUBRID HA when data in the CUBRID HA group is inconsistent because of multiple failures in multiple-slave node structure, or because of a generic error.
 Rebuilding replications in CUBRID HA is perform done through a **ha_make_slavedb.sh** script.
 With the **cubrid applyinfo** utility, you can check the replication progress; however replication inconsistency is not detected.
 If you want to determine whether replication is inconsistent correctly, you must examine data of the master and slave nodes yourself.

-For rebuilding replications, the following environment must be the same in the slave, master, and replica nodes.
+For rebuilding replications, the following environment must be the same in master, slave and replica nodes.

 *   CUBRID version
 *   Environmental variable (**$CUBRID**, **$CUBRID_DATABASES**, **$LD_LIBRARY_PATH, $PATH**)